111acge/StockTrading/README.md

-# .esxe file is in the dist, use it
+# .exe file is in the dist, use it